On irreducible components of Rapoport-Zink spaces: Abstract

 \section{Abstract}

 Under a mild condition, we prove that the action of the group of self-quasi-isogenies on the set of irreducible components of a Rapoport-Zink space has finite orbits.
 Our method allows both ramified and non-basic cases.
-As a consequence, we obtain a finiteness result on the representation obtained from the $\ell$-adic cohomology of a Rapoport-Zink tower.
+As a consequence, we obtain some finiteness results on the representation obtained from the $\ell$-adic cohomology of a Rapoport-Zink tower.